varnish/Varnish-Book/varnish_sysadmin.rst

    varnishadm tool is the only one that can affect a running instance of Varnish, as it is a convenience program to talk to the telnet interface.

+   Varnishtest can be used to design specific feature-tests for Varnish, and is used mainly for regression tests.
+It's included in the above list for sake of completion and is mainly used during development.

-   All the other tools, however, operate exclusively on the shared memory log, or shmlog as it's called in the context of Varnish.
-They all take similar (but not necessarily identical) commands, and use the same underlying API to parse the log.
+   All the other tools operate exclusively on the shared memory log, or shmlog as it's called in the context of Varnish.
+They all take similar (but not necessarily identical) command line arguments, and use the same underlying API to parse the log.

    Among the log-parsing tools, varnishstat is so far unique in that it only looks at counters.
 The counters are easily found in the shmlog, and are typically polled at reasonably frequent interval, to give the impression of real-time updates.
+The are distinct from the other log-data in that they are not directly mapped to a single request, but represent how many times some specific action has occurred since Varnish started.

-   The rest of the tools, however, work on the round robin part of the shmlog, which deals with specific requests.
+   The rest of the tools work on the round robin part of the shmlog, which deals with specific requests.
 Since the shmlog provides large amounts of information, it is usually necessary to filter it.
 But that does not just mean "show me everything that matches X".
 The most basic log tool, varnishlog, will do precisely that.
 The rest of the tools, however, can process the information further and display running statistical information.

+   If varnishlog is used to dump data to disk, the varnishreplay tool can be used to simulate the same load.
+It is not explained in detailed, as it is very rarely used in normal operation.

 varnishlog
 ----------